-Segmentation refers to how the list is broken down by specific categories and traits.
-Having access to large, double opt-in email lists is all well and good, but not every healthcare professional is going to be interested in the same communications.
+Segmentation refers to how your contacts are broken down by specific categories and traits.
+Having access to a large amount of double opt-in emails is all well and good, but not every healthcare professional is going to be interested in the same communications.

 This means that you want your lists to be well segmented, so you know you’re sending the right message to the right people.
-Doing this effectively is a matter of identifying how much information is provided about each contact on the list.
-If a list simply includes names and email addresses without any other indication that they represent the audience you are trying to reach, it's likely it is not high quality.
+Doing this effectively is a matter of identifying how much information is provided about each contact.
+If a list simply includes names and email addresses without any other indication that they represent the audience you are trying to reach, it's likely not high quality.

 PDQ Specializes in Maximizing High-Quality, Curated HCP Mailing Lists